MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 ![mrlearning-base](images/mrlearning-base/tutorial1-section6-step1-1.png)

-With the MixedRealityToolkit object selected in the Hierarchy window, in the Inspector window, change the Mixed Reality Toolkit configuration profile to **DefaultHoloLens2ConfigurationProfile**:
+With the MixedRealityToolkit object selected in the Hierarchy window, in the Inspector window, verify the Mixed Reality Toolkit configuration profile is set to **DefaultMixedRealityToolkitConfigurationProfile**:

 ![mrlearning-base](images/mrlearning-base/tutorial1-section6-step1-2.png)

+> [!IMPORTANT]
+> Typically, you will use the DefaultHoloLens2ConfigurationProfile when developing for HoloLens 2.
+However, for the purpose of this tutorial, you will use the DefaultMixedRealityToolkitConfigurationProfile, then in the next tutorial, [Creating user interface and configure Mixed Reality Toolkit](mrlearning-base-ch2.md), you will change to the DefaultHoloLens2ConfigurationProfile.

 In the Unity menu, select **File** > **Save As...** to open the Save Scene window:

 ![mrlearning-base](images/mrlearning-base/tutorial1-section6-step1-3.png)

-In the Save Scene window, navigate to your project's **Scenes** folder, give your scene a suitable name, for example, _Getting Started_, and click the **Save** button to save the scene:
+In the Save Scene window, navigate to your project's **Scenes** folder, give your scene a suitable name, for example, _GettingStarted_, and click the **Save** button to save the scene:

 ![mrlearning-base](images/mrlearning-base/tutorial1-section6-step1-4.png)